 From 2024, SQE2 sittings will take on a regular pattern of four SQE2 sittings per year: January, April, July, and October.

 To assist candidates, training providers and employers in their planning, the weeks we are aiming to start assessments for each relevant assessment window is as follows:

 SQE1: third week of the month

 However, these are indicative only.
 Specific dates will be published 12 months before the relevant assessment.

 You have six years in which to complete SQE1 and SQE2.
 The six-year period starts from the first day you sit your first SQE assessment.
-You can have up to three attempts at each of SQE1 and SQE2 within this period.
+You have up to three attempts at SQE1 and SQE2 within this time.

 To find out who delivers SQE education, tutoring or training services (or plans to in the future), or produces SQE-related study materials and resources (or plans to in the future), check the SRA’s list of training providers.

 Please note that neither Kaplan nor the SRA regulates, accredits or endorses training providers or organisations.

 Create your personal SQE account and book your assessments.

 Find out what happens after passing the SQE and admission to the roll of solicitors.